Bakedbear/Bakedbear/README.md

 I am a software developer with a keen interest in android.

-- 🔭 I’m working on a Flask Blogging Booking app.
+- 🔭 I’m working on a Flask Blogging app.
 - 🌱 I’m currently learning Python for web application development.
 - 💬 Ask me about Kotlin, Android and Python